Tomas178/BrokeChef/README.md

 - Look through following/followers list of a user
 - Search recipes in homepage
 - Search recipes by search bar
-- Sorting (newest/oldest, highest/lowest rated)
+- Sorting (newest/oldest, highest/lowest rated and also recommended by users saved recipes)

 ## Installation guide